Hierarchical memories: Simulating quantum LDPC codes with local gates: Permutation routings on sparse graphs in two dimensions

 \begin{definition}[Spectral Expander] Let $G$ be a $d$-regular graph on $m$ vertices where all eigenvalues of the adjacency matrix except for the largest $\{\lambda_i\}_{i=2}^m$ satisfy $\lvert \lambda_i \rvert \le \lambda < d$. $G$ is said to be an $(m, d, \lambda)$-\emph{spectral expander}. \end{definition}

-\begin{fact}[\cite{friedman2008proof}] For even $d\ge 4$ and any $\epsilon > 0$, a random d-regular graph is an $(m,d,\lambda)$-spectral expander for $\lambda = 2 \sqrt{d-1} + \epsilon$ with high probability.
-Further, spectral expansion can be efficiently certified by diagonalizing the adjacency matrix, so there is an efficient randomized algorithm that always returns a graph with the desired properties. \end{fact}
+\begin{fact}[\cite{friedman2008proof}] For even $d\ge 4$ and any $\epsilon > 0$, there is an efficient randomized\footnote{We note that the result in \cite{friedman2008proof} only shows that a regular random graph will be an expander with high probability.
+However, spectral expansion is efficiently checkable, so this process may be repeated until success.} algorithm that returns a random $d$-regular graph such that it is an $(m,d,\lambda)$-spectral expander for $\lambda = 2 \sqrt{d-1} + \epsilon$. \end{fact}

 This fact establishes that a random regular graph is a good spectral expander with high probability.
 For $d=4$, such a graph can be defined on any even number of vertices, so this family is extremely flexible.
 For convenience, we will set $d=4$ and $m$ even.
 We will call a random 4-regular graph picked in this way on $m$ vertices $\cE_m$.